Ronald J. Kruszewski

-Ronald J. KruszewskiRonald J. Kruszewski is Chairman of the Board of Directors of Stifel Financial Corp. and Stifel, Nicolaus & Company, Incorporated.
+Ronald J. Kruszewski is Chairman of the Board and Chief Executive Officer of Stifel Financial Corp. and its principal subsidiary, Stifel, Nicolaus & Company, Incorporated.
 He joined the firm as Chief Executive Officer in 1997 and was named Chairman in 2001.

 Mr. Weisel has been on the U.S. Ski and Snowboard Team Foundation Board since 1977 and was the Chairman from 1983 through 1994.
 He has been Chairman of the USA Cycling Foundation Board since its founding in 2000.

-Mr. Nesi joined Stifel Nicolaus in 2009 and is Co-Director of Institutional Group.
-Mr. Nesi is a member of the Board of Directors of Stifel Financial Corp.
-In his twenty year investment banking career, Victor has worked closely with clients on strategic advisory projects totaling in excess of $200 billion including exclusive sales, cross-industry mergers, restructurings, and domestic and cross border acquisitions.
-On the financing side, Victor has advised clients on investment grade and non-investment grade debt, as well as on numerous equity and equity-linked transactions, including the then largest IPO in US history, the AT&T $10.6 billion letter stock carve-out of AT&T Wireless.
+Victor J. Nesi joined Stifel in 2009 and was named Co-President of Stifel Financial Corp. in 2014.
+In addition, he is Director of the firm’s Institutional Group.
+In his 25-year investment banking career, Mr. Nesi has worked closely with clients on strategic advisory projects totaling in excess of $200 billion, including exclusive sales, cross-industry mergers, restructurings, and domestic and cross-border acquisitions.
+On the financing side, Mr. Nesi has advised clients on investment-grade and non-investment-grade debt, as well as on numerous equity and equity-linked transactions, including the then largest IPO in U.S. history, the AT&T $10.6 billion letter stock carve-out of AT&T Wireless.